Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

 ###Now add a step to start the publisher process###

-The Processes handler provides built in steps to start and stop processes You can use these during the scenario to start and stop a 'publisher' process
+The Processes handler provides built in steps to start and stop processes You can use these during the scenario to start a 'publisher' process

     Scenario: I start a publisher process
       When I start a publisher process named pub
       ...
-      Then I stop the process named pub

-Initially this will fail, since you have not yet provided any config to tell Chorus how to start a 'publisher'
+The process will automatically get stopped at the end of the scenario Initially this will fail, since you have not yet provided any config to tell Chorus how to start 'publisher'

 ###Configure the 'publisher' process###